hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 ## Resource Type Considerations

-The general heuristic of whether or not to create a separate Terraform resource is if the AWS service API implements create, read, and delete operations for a component.
-Terraform resources work best as the smallest blocks of infrastructure, where configurations can build abstractions on top of these such as [Terraform Modules](https://www.terraform.io/docs/modules/).
-However, not all AWS service API functionality falls cleanly into components to be managed with those types of operations.
-It may be necessary to consider other patterns of mapping API operations to Terraform resources and operations.
-This section highlights these design recommendations, such as when to consider implemantations within the same Terraform resource or as a separate Terraform resource.
+Terraform resources work best as the smallest infrastructure blocks on which practitioners can build more complex configurations and abstractions, such as [Terraform Modules](https://www.terraform.io/docs/modules/).
+The general heuristic guiding when to implement a new Terraform resource for an aspect of AWS is whether the AWS service API provides create, read, update, and delete (CRUD) operations.
+However, not all AWS service API functionality falls cleanly into CRUD lifecycle management.
+In these situations, there is extra consideration necessary for properly mapping API operations to Terraform resources.

+This section highlights design patterns when to consider an implementation within a singular Terraform resource or as separate Terraform resources.

-Please note: the overall design and implementation across all AWS functionality is federated.
-This means that individual services may implement concepts and use terminology differently.
-As such, this guide may not be fully exhaustive in all situations.
-The goal is to provide enough hints about these concepts and towards specific terminology to point contributors in the correct direction, especially when researching prior implementations.
+Please note: the overall design and implementation across all AWS functionality is federated: individual services may implement concepts and use terminology differently.
+As such, this guide is not exhaustive.
+The aim is to provide general concepts and basic terminology that points contributors in the right direction, especially in understanding previous implementations.

 ### Authorization and Acceptance Resources

-Certain AWS services use an authorization-acceptance model for cross-account associations or access.
-Some examples of these can be found with:
+Some AWS services use an authorization-acceptance model for cross-account associations or access.
+Examples include:

 * Direct Connect Association Proposals
 * GuardDuty Member Invitations